 Pickle Juice for Cramps

-In the fitness world, people are using pickle juice for cramps.
-Many are claiming that pickle juice helps to alleviate cramping in the muscles after or even during a workout, speeding up your recovery time.
+In the fitness world, people use pickle juice for cramps.
+Many claim that pickle juice helps to alleviate cramping in the muscles after or even during a workout, speeding up your recovery time.
 However, Taub-Dix asserts that there are many other more effective solutions to muscle cramping.

 Most Americans do not need to supplement their diets with additional sources of sodium.
 The 2015-2020 Dietary Guidelines for Americans state that a person should not consume more than 2,300 mg of sodium per day.
 In 2017, the CDC reported that the average American consumes about 3,400 mg of sodium a day, as sodium typically adds up fast in a standard American diet.
 And according to Taub-Dix, “If you have high blood pressure and your sodium intake is already high from processed foods, then this is not the best beverage for you to have.
 One cup of pickle juice could have as much as 1,850 mg of sodium in it.”
 That’s nearly the full recommended daily value in just one eight-ounce serving of juice!